Calgary's Flood Resilience Plan

 - Elevating furnaces and electrical panels

-Other voluntary actions can reduce damages to homes further, such as installing water alarms in the basement, finishing the basement with easy-to-clean-materials and repairing.
+Other voluntary actions can further reduce damages to homes, such as installing water alarms in the basement, finishing the basement with easy-to-clean materials and repairing.
 Get more tips for reducing flood damage.

-We also have a Flood Readiness Guide, seasonal newsletter and are exploring new programs to help residents flood-proof their property and be prepared for flooding.
+We also have a Flood Readiness Guide and seasonal newsletter, and we are exploring new programs to help residents flood-proof their property and be prepared for flooding.